privatenumber/vue-subslot/README.md

 </script>
 ```

-Alternatively, you can delegate the filteration logic to the script tag too:.
+Alternatively, you can delegate the filteration logic to the script tag too.
 With this syntax, you can access subslots like you would normal slots but via `$subslots`.
 _Card.vue_
 ```vue
 <template>